JohannesBuchner/fastXSF/README.rst

 Todo
 ----

-* Profile where the code is still slow.
+* ✓ Profile where the code is still slow.
-* There is a python loop in fastxsf/model.py::Table.__call__ which should be replaced with something smarter
+* ✓ There is a python loop in fastxsf/model.py::Table.__call__ which should be replaced with something smarter
-* Compute fluxes and luminosities.
+* ✓ Compute fluxes and luminosities.
+* Create some unit tests for loading and evaluating atables/mtables, poisson PMF, plotting ARF/RMF, .
+* Make a atable that is precomputed for a given rest-frame energy grid at fixed redshift.
+* Make a automatic emulator.

 Credits
 --------